vega/altair/doc/user_guide/transform/index.rst

 It is often necessary to transform or filter data in the process of visualizing it.
 In Altair you can do this one of two ways:

-1. Before the chart definition, using standard Pandas data transformations.
+1. Before the chart definition, using standard pandas data transformations.
 2. Within the chart definition, using Vega-Lite's data transformation tools.

-In most cases, we suggest that you use the first approach, because it is more straightforward to those who are familiar with data manipulation in Python, and because the Pandas package offers much more flexibility than Vega-Lite in available data manipulations.
+In most cases, we suggest that you use the first approach, because it is more straightforward to those who are familiar with data manipulation in Python, and because the pandas package offers much more flexibility than Vega-Lite in available data manipulations.

 The second approach becomes useful when the data source is not a dataframe, but,